mozilla-mobile/fenix/README.md

 ## I want to open a Pull Request!

-We encourage you to participate in this open source project.
+We encourage you to participate in this open-source project.
 We love Pull Requests, Bug Reports, ideas, (security) code reviews or any other kind of positive contribution.

 Since we are a small team, however, **we do not have the bandwidth to review unsolicited PRs**.
 Please follow our [Pull Request guidelines](https://github.com/mozilla-mobile/shared-docs/blob/master/android/CONTRIBUTING_code.md#creating-a-pull-request), or **we may close the PR**.